jskulski/snu/README.md

 ### Roadmap

 Towards v1.0.0:
+- Features:
     - [ ] New Service: aws (How do we handle the multitudes of services/status?
 Two configs?)
     - [ ] Generate and read config from ~/.snurc
-- [ ] Give user more information
+    - [x] Give user more information (messages and urls)
     - [x] Test and make sure errors are reported
     - [x] New Service: github

-Features Wishlist:
+- Features Stretch:
-- [ ] Verbose option (tell me just about whats broken vs full report)
+    - [ ] Verbose option (tell me just about whats broken vs full report vs exit status?)

-Engineering Wishlist:
+- Engineering Wishlist:
     - [ ] Color.green over Color('green')
     - [x] Move non-cli code from cli.js to snu.js

 ## License